 - Default of financing or other agreements

 It is essential that disclosure documents contain a “full, true and plain disclosure of all material facts relating to the securities offered.”
-Responsibility for accuracy is shared by all participants in the drafting and filing of disclosure documents.
-Should a misrepresentation be discovered, your company, its management and directors, the underwriters, and legal counsel could face civil liability and penalties.
+All participants share a responsibility for accuracy in the drafting and filing of disclosure documents.
+If auditors discover a misrepresentation, your company, its management and directors, the underwriters, and legal counsel could face civil liability and penalties.

 The preliminary prospectus for a cannabis IPO

-Your preliminary prospectus will contain all of the disclosures that will appear in the final prospectus, except for details about the price and number of shares to be issued, and other material facts that change, or are requested, during the review process.
+Your preliminary prospectus will contain all of the disclosures that will appear in the final prospectus, except for details about the price and number of shares issued.
+And other material facts that change, or are requested, during the review process.

 The purpose of the preliminary prospectus is two-fold.
 First, it will provide securities regulators with an opportunity to review the disclosures in the prospectus before sales begin.
 Secondly, it will also act as a sales document your underwriters will use when approaching potential investors and assessing interest.